-PROGRAMS ARE SCHEDULED IN SEPTEMBER FOR THE ENTIRE SCHOOL YEAR!
+PROGRAMS ARE SCHEDULED IN SEPTEMBERFOR THE ENTIRE SCHOOL YEAR!

-To be added to our summer school mailing list or with additional questions about ranger field programs, contact the Education Specialist at (717) 334-1124 extension 3151. or check the website for remaining program slots each year at www.nps.gov/gett/forteachers.
+To be added to our school mailing list or with any additional questions about ranger field programs, email us at gett\education@nps.gov or contact the Education Specialist at (717) 338-4422.